domitriusclark/use-cloudinary/README.md

   const { generateUrl, url, status, error } = useImage({ cloudName: 'testing-hooks-upload' });

   React.useEffect(() => {
-    // the `generateUrl` function will hook internally to the SDK and do a lot of the heavy lifting for generating your image url generateUrl({
+    // the `generateUrl` function will hook internally to the SDK and do a lot of the heavy lifting for generating your video's url generateUrl({
       publicId,
       transformations: {